reallybigname/deforum-for-automatic1111-webui/README.md

 ### Be sure to check '**Show more info**' (top of UI) for help
 - **Expandable help is also provided for some features**.

-### Below is the original content before my branch:
+### Below is the original readme before my branch:
 <hr />

 # Deforum Stable Diffusion — official extension for AUTOMATIC1111's webui